€124.00*

 % €144.95* (14.45% saved)

-It's no big secret that the laws regarding knives and carrying them in public are much stricter in Europe than in the USA.
-However, Spyderco was one of the first major manufacturers to take on this problem and create a kind of European classic in its own range with the UKPK (UK Penknife), which even meets the very strict laws in the UK.
+It’s no secret that knife laws in Europe are significantly stricter than in the US.
+As one of the first major manufacturers to address this, Spyderco created the UKPK (UK Penknife) – a true European classic in their lineup, designed to comply even with the very strict knife laws in the UK.

 | Blade length: | 7,4 |